bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/market-portfolio-and-security-market-line.md

     nav: "mean-variance"
 ---

-The final topic of the mean-variance analysis is the **Market Portfolio** and **Security Market Line** (SML).
-Before we dive into the details, let's go back to the investor behavior a little bit to fully understand the concept of market portfolio, since market is the combination of all investors' portfolios.
+The final topic in mean-variance analysis is the **Market Portfolio** and the **Security Market Line (SML)**.
+Before diving into the details, let's revisit investor behavior to better understand the concept of the market portfolio, since the market is ultimately the aggregation of all investors' portfolios.

 ## Two-Fund Separation

-For an individual investor, he or she could achieve the optimal portfolio by combining two funds, it is called two-fund separation.
+An individual investor can achieve an optimal portfolio by combining two funds—this is known as two-fund separation.

-From previous discussion, we know the two fontier portfolios (with risk-free asset or not) cound generate another frontier portfolio, a investor could achieve any point on the frontier by combining two distinct frontier portfolios, that is a two-fund separation.
+From previous discussions, we know that any two frontier portfolios (with or without a risk-free asset) can be combined to generate another frontier portfolio.
+Thus, an investor can reach any point on the frontier by combining two distinct frontier portfolios.
+This is the essence of two-fund separation.

-If the frontier does not exist, for example, there is only one risky asset and risk-free, and ($r_f > \mu$), then the investor could only invest in the risk-free asset, since it has zero variance and higher return.
-This case, all investor would only choose the risk-free asset, that is a One-fund separation.
+If the frontier does not exist (for example, if there is only one risky asset and the risk-free rate $r_f > \mu$), then the investor will only invest in the risk-free asset, as it offers zero variance and a higher return.
+In this case, all investors would choose the risk-free asset—this is called one-fund separation.

-Formal difinition of one-fund separation is: A vector of asset returns $\tilde r$ exhibits one-fund separation if there exists a feasible portfolio $\alpha$ such that every risk-averse investor will prefers portfolio $\alpha$ to any other feasible portfolio.
+Formally, a vector of asset returns $\tilde r$ exhibits one-fund separation if there exists a feasible portfolio $\alpha$ such that every risk-averse investor prefers $\alpha$ to any other feasible portfolio.

 ## Market Portfolio

-The market portfolio is a theoretical portfolio of the whole market, it could treat as all investors' portfolios combined together.
+The market portfolio is a theoretical portfolio representing the entire market; it can be viewed as the aggregation of all investors' portfolios.
 It is a convex combination of all individual portfolios.

-In equilibrium, market portfolio's weight times the total wealth of the market is equal to each value of security (company) in the market.
+In equilibrium, the market portfolio's weights, multiplied by the total market wealth, equal the market value of each security (company) in the market.

-In short:
+In summary:

-- In equilibrium, the market portfolio is the market value of all risky assets.
-(Like a market cap of a company or value weighted index)
+- In equilibrium, the market portfolio represents the market value of all risky assets (like a market-cap-weighted index).
 - It is also a convex combination of all individual portfolios.

-This two properties together could result an interesting result, if the two-fund separation holds, then every investor will only choose efficient portfolios on the efficient frontier, and the market portfolio is also on the efficient frontier, since it is a convex combination of all individual portfolios.
-In the mean time, the market portfolio is also having zero allocation to the risk-free asset, since it is a combination of all risky assets.
-Then it must be the tangential point of the efficient frontier and hyperbola!
+These two properties lead to an important result: if two-fund separation holds, every investor will choose efficient portfolios on the efficient frontier, and the market portfolio—being a convex combination of all individual portfolios—must also lie on the efficient frontier.
+At the same time, the market portfolio has zero allocation to the risk-free asset, as it is composed entirely of risky assets.
+Therefore, it must be the tangency point between the efficient frontier and the hyperbola.

 ![Market Portfolio](attachments/rf_frontier.png)

-> Market portfolio is the tangent portfolio $e$, if in equilibrium and the two-fund separation holds.
+> The market portfolio is the tangent portfolio $e$ when the market is in equilibrium and two-fund separation holds.

 ## Security Market Line

-Recall in the discussion of zero-covariance portfolio, we could express any portfolio using a frontier portfolio (except MVP) and its zero-covariance portfolio, using the following equation:
+Recall from the discussion of zero-covariance portfolios: any portfolio can be expressed using a frontier portfolio (except the MVP) and its zero-covariance portfolio, as follows:

 $$
 \begin{align*}